-This paper introduces the concept of double test-set and proves the existence of such a set for MIP.
-Although, it does not directly provides a standard finite test-set from combination of its elements, one can exploit so further constructions to prove and algorithmically construct a standard finite test-set for MIP.
+This paper introduces the concept of double test set and proves the existence of such a set for MIP.
+Although, it does not directly provides a standard finite test set, from combination of elements from the two sets, one can further exploit that structure to prove and algorithmically construct a standard finite test set for MIP.
 These sets are both used to develop augmentation algorithms for MIP.

 Many questions have emerged from our algebraic analysis of MIP.
 For some of them, we have provided positive or negative answers.
-However, even in the positive case still many challenges remain.
-We mention a couple of cases.
-Our positive answer to the existence of computable test-sets for MIP brings some interesting new challenges, one of them is the identification of a suitable (finite) augmentation scheme able to be competitive in solving mixed integer problems.
-In addition, it may be interesting combinimg augmentation techniques with some other solution strategies for MIPs, may be alternating different steps in the algorithms.
-As far as we are concerned, this has not been explored and me be the subject the a follow up paper.
+However, even in the positive case, many challenges still remain.
+We mention two of them.
+Our positive answer to the existence of computable test sets for MIP brings some interesting new challenges, one of them is the identification of a suitable (finite) augmentation scheme able to be competitive in solving mixed integer problems.
+In addition, it may be interesting to use mixed approaches combining augmentation techniques with some other solution strategies for MIPs, may be alternating different steps in the algorithms.
+As far as we are concerned, this has not been explored and may be the subject of a follow up paper.